suryanarayanms/TrueNAS-Server-Personal/README.md

 1. Connect NAS/PC to your router using an **Ethernet cable**.
 2. On boot, a **local IP address** will appear (e.g., `192.168.0.102`).
-3. Open a browser on a device in the same network 鈫� visit the IP.
+3. Open a browser on a device in the same network. visit the IP.
 4. Login:
    - **Username**: `admin`
    - **Password**: `admin` (or the one set during install)